 With a long-distance move comes the question of whether it’s better to drive or ship a car across the country.
 The best car shipping companies offer competitive rates and efficient transport, but sometimes it seems worthwhile to simply move the car yourself.

 The easiest way to decide whether to drive or ship a car is by looking at average costs, potential wear and tear on your car, and the time it takes to move.
 It’s often worth getting car shipping quotes online to determine which method best fits your needs for your cross-country trip.

-Average Cost To Drive Or Ship A Car
+Is It Cheaper To Drive Or Ship Car Across Country?

 Our review team reached out for quotes from cheap car shipping companies to find out how much you can expect to spend.
 The average rates we got for shipping an operable 2018 Honda CR-V from New York City to Los Angeles using open transport can be found below: